 - Natural Down Syndrome Adoption Network

-What is the Process of Putting a Disabled Baby Up for Adoption Before They’re Born?
+Is There a Process of “Giving a Sick Baby Up” for Adoption Before They’re Born?

-The process of placing a disabled baby up for adoption is very similar to any newborn adoption.
-You will be in charge every step of the way, and you get to shape your adoption to your own preferences.
+The process of putting a sick baby up for adoption (or a child with special needs) is similar to any newborn adoption.
+You’re in charge of every step.

-While every adoption is different, this is generally what you can expect the process of placing a handicapped baby up for adoption to look like:
+While every adoption is different, this is what you can expect the process of placing a special needs baby up for adoption to look like:

-Step 1: You’ll start by contacting an adoption specialist that will listen to your situation and provide free information on what to do next.
+- Step 1: Contact an adoption professional who listens to your situation and provides free information on what to do next.

-Step 2: If you decide that adoption is the best choice for you and your baby, you’ll be asked to fill out your social and medical history forms and list your preferences for an adoptive family.
+- Step 2: If adoption is the best choice for you and your baby, you’ll fill out your social and medical history forms and list your preferences for an adoptive family.

-Step 3: Once you’ve returned all the forms to your adoption specialist and you’ve picked out the right family, you’ll start getting to know your child’s future parents.
+- Step 3: Once you’ve returned all the forms to your adoption professional and picked out the right family, you’ll start getting to know your child’s future parents.

-Can I Put a Handicapped Baby Up for Adoption After They’re Born?
+Can I Put a Special Needs Baby Up for Adoption After They’re Born?

-However, there are some unique challenges to placing an older child for adoption depending on their age.
+Yes, you can.
+But, depending on your child’s age, there are some unique challenges to placing an older child for adoption.
 Some of these challenges include: